fredgibbs/fredgibbs.github.io/cv/index.md

 “Poison Libels,” in Joseph P. Byrne (ed.), _Encyclopedia of Pestilence, Pandemics, and Plagues_.
 Westport and London: Greenwood Press, 2008.

-## Ongoing Projects
+## Curricular Development

 ### Spatial Humanities Working Group (Aug2015 - present)
 This working group aims to build connections across disciplinary boundaries by providing an informal setting in which students and faculty across the university can meet to discuss theoretical, conceptual, and methodological questions regarding space and human societies.
 See more at the [SHWG website](http://spatialhumanities.unm.edu).

+### National Trails Course (Fall 2017 - present)

-## Previous Digital Humanities Projects
+## Digital Projects

-### General Editor, _Programming Historian_ (Apr2012 - present)
+### General Editor, _Programming Historian_ (Apr12 - Jul17)
-_[Programming Historian](http://programminghistorian.org)_ offers novice-friendly, peer-reviewed tutorials that help humanists learn a wide range of digital tools, techniques, and workflows to facilitate their research.
-I have been a general editor since 2012; I have guided over a half-dozen lessons from proposals to polished tutorials, as well as helped develop and document a transparent and sustainable editorial process anchored with free, open source tools.
+* Rigorously edited over a half-dozen lessons from proposals to polished tutorials
+* Developed and documented a transparent and peer review process
+* Implemented static site with Jekyll and GitHub Pages

 ### Metadata Improvement VIA Mapping (MIVIAM) (Dec10-Jan12)
 * Designed and coded robust Javascript interface to visualize thousands of data points via the Google Maps API (using plant specimen data held at [JSTOR Plants](http://plants.jstor.org))